-Our aim in this work is to understand and quantify the inherent tension between three fundamental aspects of probabilistic XML representation systems: expressiveness, succinctness, and tractability of query evaluation.
+abilistic XML representation systems: expressiveness, succinctness, and tractability of query evaluation.
 To this end, we provide a map of restrictions to the RMC model that exhibit different levels of expressiveness, succinctness, and tractability.
-At one end of this map we find PrXML models from the literature [1] that are fully tractable, yet narrow and shallow, i.e., they bound the depth and the width of the represented XML documents.
-At the other end, we have unrestricted RMCs that are wide and deep, and where tractable query evaluation would require a fundamental breakthrough in numerical evaluation.
+At one end of this map we find PrXML models from the literature [1] that are fully tractable, yet narrow and shallow, i.e., they bound the depth and the width of the represented XML documents, and only have a finite number of possible worlds.
+At the other end, we have unrestricted RMCs that are wide and deep, with infinitely many possible worlds, and where tractability of query evaluation would require a fundamental breakthrough in numerical evaluation.
 In between, we define RMC restrictions that remain narrow and shallow, yet trade full tractability for succinctness, or remain fully tractable even if they can be exponentially more succinct than existing PrXML models.
 Also, we show there are fully tractable RMC restrictions that are wide and shallow, and therefore strictly more expressive than PrXML.
 Moreover, we find wide and deep models that preserve tractability under fixed-cost arithmetic.